AppGharage/Epay-Docs/source/docs/getting-started.md

 Below are the payment channels available on Epay;

-* `Bank Tranfers` : Epay allows you to transfer funds from your epay wallet into your Bank account directly.
+* `Bank Transfers` : Epay allows you to transfer funds from your epay wallet into your Bank account directly.
 You can also   make funds settle directly into your Bank account by setting it up.
-This is how;
-* `Mobile Money(MOMO)` : Recieve and transfer funds into your Mobile money
+* `Mobile Money(MOMO)` : Recieve and transfer funds into your Mobile money wallet
 * `Card Payment` : Pay using your card (Visa and Master Card)